 2. Hard Drive Issues.
 A malfunctioning or disconnected hard drive can cause the computer to fail to locate the operating system files.

 3. Corrupted System Files.
-Corruption in the operating system files because of a virus, power outage, or other factors can also trigger this error.
+Corrupt operating system files caused by a virus, power outage, or other factors can also trigger this error.

 4. BIOS Settings.
 Incorrect BIOS settings can interfere with the proper boot process and lead to an error message.